 So why / how does MalaMala experience such phenomenal viewing success?

 MalaMala’s river frontage, running north to south, is the lifeblood of the reserve.
-It acts as a natural draw card for animals, especially in the dry winter months.
+It acts as a natural drawcard for animals, especially in the dry winter months.
 The wildlife moves from the Kruger National Park, across MalaMala, to the river and back again.
 This results in two-way traffic across the reserve.

 The land to the east of the river has no human habitation.
 No access roads, no electricity pylons, and no telephone poles.
 This area is left exclusively to the wildlife.
 There is no shared traversing on 70% of the MalaMala property allowing guests to enjoy exclusive, uninterrupted game drives.
-There is no time limit on sightings and no “queue-to-view” on this enormous tract of land.
+There is no time limit on sightings and no “queue to view” on this enormous tract of land.
 The camps; MalaMala Main Camp and Sable Camp only accommodate 6 guests per safari vehicle.
 While MalaMala Rattray’s Camp limits the number of guests per safari vehicle to 4.

 MalaMala has practiced sound environmental management policies for years.
 Well before responsible tourism became the contemporary it is today.